Carbonfreezer/multiplayer/README.md

 The system contains the following components:

-* **Relay-Server**: The game agnostic server, that has functionality for room and connection management, it is game agnostic.
-The main services it provides forwarding of remote procedure calls from clients to the server and sending partial updates and complete View State changes to clients.
+* **Relay-Server**: This is the e game agnostic server, that has functionality for room and connection management.
+The main services it provides are forwarding of remote procedure calls from clients to the server and sending partial updates and complete View State changes to clients.
 * **View State**: Essentially a data structure that is controlled by the client-hosted server and sent to the clients.
-It may be sent entirely or as a series
-  of partial updates.
+It may be sent entirely or as a series of partial updates.
 The client typically receives a complete update upon joining the room or when the client-hosted server decides to do so, which typically happens at the start of the new game.
 The Frontend may use partial View State updates to display transition animations.
 * **Backend**: This contains the real game logic and is entirely event-based, as the system has been primarily designed for board games in mind.
   The backend resides solely on the client-hosted server side and must implement the **BackEndArchitecture** trait.
 The backend has an internal view state.
 All incremental changes are logged in a *BackendCommand* vector and also need to get applied to an internally administrated view state, which may get sent over the network if required.
-* **Middle Layer**: This is the central part of the library **backbone-lib**.
+* **Middle Layer**: This is the central part of the library [backbone-lib](#backbone-library).
 The middle layer receives requests from the front end and sends requests to the backend on the server side.
 To have a clear chain of command and to avoid any confusion with smart pointers and RefCells, the backend does not send any commands to the middle layer, but builds a command buffer.
 This buffer may get polled from the middle layer.
 The middle layer is the nexus for all the information flow in the system.
 It also handles new players joining the client-hosted server, providing them with a full view-state update.